25 Surprising Grilling Facts You Haven’t Heard 10 Times Before

 Men grill more than women

 A study at Michigan State University found that only 18 percent of the women surveyed were likely to take center stage at the grill in their household, while 67 percent of men stated they were the primary griller in their family.
-Prefer to eat out?
-Find the top-rated barbecue joint in your state.
+No matter who you are, removing the food from your grill will be easier with these KitchenAid Classic Silicone Tipped Tongs.
+They’re durable, easy to clean in the dishwasher, and resistant to your grill’s high heat.